pythonic-fp.fptools API¶

 class

-represents neither a state nor (value, state) pairit wraps a transformation old_state -> (value, new_state)
+Staterepresents neither a state nor (value, state) pairit wraps a transformation old_state -> (value, new_state)

 the

-is just state propagating function composition
+runmethod is this wrapped transformationbindis just state propagating function composition

 - eval(init)¶